 2. Ear Acupressure

 Similar to reflexology, ear acupressure, or auriculotherapy, is a microsystem of healing that is found on the ear.
 It has been used for thousands of years.

 According to Chinese medicine, applying pressure to specific points on the ear has a healing effect on the body.
 You can apply pressure with an ear probe or a clean rounded toothpick to have the desired effect.
 Alternately, an easier way to use ear acupressure is with ear seeds.The points for treating cough are shown in Figure 1 above.
 An even easier way to use ear acupressure is with ear seeds.

 3. Honey & Lemons

-Ok, you’re pediatrician might tell you about honey because it is officially recommended by the American Academy of Pediatrics for cough, but you don’t want any ordinary highly processed honey bear.
+Ok, your pediatrician might tell you about honey because it is officially recommended by the American Academy of Pediatrics for a cough, but you don’t want any ordinary highly processed honey bear.

 What really works is raw, dark amber honey.
 Buckwheat honey has received the most research for cough, but you can use any dark amber raw honey like avocado or blackberry.
 Local dark honey is great, too.
 I use local raw Uvas Gold Apiary Honey for coughs in the winter and allergies in the spring

 WARNING: For children, 12 months or younger do not give them honey.